JakeTeeEm/twitch-hiatus-updater/README.md

 # twitch-hiatus-updater
-Checks and updates database for what days a particular streamer has gone live and has not http://jaketm.xyz
+Checks and updates database for what days a particular streamer has gone live and has not <br>
+http://jaketm.xyz

 ## Packages